-The submission deadline has passed and we are no longer accepting applications.
 The Capacity Building RFP has been delayed.
 We expect to make an announcement in early November regarding the timing of the release of the next RFP.
 Please check back in November for new information.Each summer, Youthprise releases an RFP for Capacity Building Grants that provide funding to Twin Cities based non-profit youth-serving organizations.

 In the shifting political landscape it is crucial that we support the communities most impacted by disparities and address the systems that perpetuate them in the state of Minnesota.
 Youthprise, a youth-centered philanthropic organization, is uniquely positioned to act as a catalyst for policy and systems change, working with and for Minnesota youth to reduce racial disparities in the areas of Learning & Leadership, Economic Opportunity and Health and Safety.
 You can read more about our approach here.